-This chapter of the Administrator’s Guide provides a general overview of usage statistics in Open Journal Systems (OJS), and by extension in Open Monograph Press (OMP).
+This chapter of the Administrator’s Guide provides a general overview of usage statistics in Open Journal Systems (OJS) and by extension in Open Monograph Press (OMP).
 It contains general usage guidelines for common scenarios suitable for editors and journal managers to use.
 It also contains a fair bit of technical detail suitable for systems administrators.
 Where possible we have tried to distinguish between both areas of expertise.

-In order to best use this document, it is necessary to understand the following definitions as they relate to Open Journal Systems (OJS).
+To best use this document, it is necessary to understand the following definitions as they relate to Open Journal Systems (OJS).

 This handbook mainly serves to explain, in some detail, how to configure, use, and troubleshoot PKP’s Usage Statistics Framework.
 It also contains some information on other statistics-gathering methods that are supported by OJS.

 OJS has recorded article usage since the beginning of the launch of OJS 2.
 The methodology used to count metrics has undergone one significant change between then and now.
 That change is key to understanding how to review and manage historical statistical data.

 Versions of OJS prior to OJS 2.4.3 count views in a very rudimentary manner: they record page views and file downloads for article landing pages and galley files only and do not filter out bot views/downloads, multiple clicks, and so on.
 These views are recorded in a simple database table and represented in OJS 2.4.2 and below via a “View” report.
 Metrics are only available for abstract/landing pages and galley downloads and only track one facet: whether the item was viewed or downloaded.
 These counts are considered accurate though possibly misrepresentative of actual readership, as bot views, crawler indexing, and potential author or visitor abuse (eg. multi-clicking) are not filtered out.